noxonsu/DAOwidget/README.md

 See the video:  https://drive.google.com/file/d/1R1ddQRevR7-gbe-87BMr0hKjbwf3zny-/view

 With a given value of tokens, anyone can create proposals.
 Another stakeholders can vote for proposals without spend money on gas.
-Put the HTML code on your website
+Put the HTML code on your website.
+Upload files to FTP server to the folder with html page where you want to put the widget.
+Then open your HTML file and add this HTML:

 ```
 <div
       id="daofactory_app"